Our comparison table only shows our top 5 picks. You can find the other recommendations within this article.

 I bought this for my wife last year, as I know her usage is nothing more than YouTube and a few movies and music.
 It works perfectly and exactly as described and sometimes I think she loves this laptop more than me, lol, just kidding.

 But overall, we’re very much satisfied with it and had no issues whatsoever.
 It can be a perfect choice to replace your home desktop as it’s obviously more powerful and also comes with a sharp display.

-The ASUS Transformer Book is one of the best convertibles of all time, and now it's available in glossy pink color as well.
-It's an excellent choice for girls as they love pink color and it has been designed nicely.
+The ASUS Transformer Book is one of the best convertibles of all time, and now it’s available in glossy pink color as well.
+It’s an excellent choice for girls as they usually are fond of this color and it has been designed nicely.

 It’s one of the slim and lightweight laptops of the year and has already attracted many customers.
 Its design is way better than Microsoft Surface and it’s able to run anything you throw at it.

 It’s a fantastic option for people who love to travel and it’s extremely portable and can be carried anywhere with ease.
 Its tablet itself costs more than $300 but you’re getting the entire package for less than that.

 I recommended this to my dad and he’s been pretty happy with it so far.
 He mostly uses it for taking notes and some homework from the office.